panzerdp/dmitripavlutin.com/content/posts/076-javascript-scope/index.md

 commentsThreadId: javascript-scope
 ---

-The concepts like data types, variables, functions, scope, closures are a must to understand in order to be able to code.
+The understanding of concepts like data types, variables, functions, scope, closures is a must to be able to code.

 The scope manages the availability of variables.
-It indicates where a variable can be access, and where cannot.
+It indicates where a variable can be accessed, and where it cannot.

-The scope also stays at the base of other important concepts like closures.
+The scope also stays at the base of other important concepts like global variables, encapsulation and closures.

-If you want to master JavaScript, and specifically the scope, then this post is for you.
-I will explain in-depth, but step by step, what scope is in JavaScript.
+If you want to understand well the scope in JavaScript, then this post is for you.
+I will explain in-depth, step by step, what the scope is in JavaScript.

 ```toc
 ```